“If you don’t know where you’re going, any direction will do.”

-Without a good written Requirements Document (RD), do you really know where you are going?
+Without an excellent written Requirements Document (RD), do you know where you are going?
 Are you certain your team is all on the same page, or do they each have a different picture in their minds on exactly what the new product will be?
-A clear written RD which is discussed and debated by the team can go a long way to securing a common understanding of the goal.
+A clear written RD, which is discussed and debated by the team, can go a long way to securing a common understanding of the goal.

 A good RD is an essential first step in any product development project and should include:

 - Everything needed for the product to be successful

 - A maximum development budget that cannot be exceeded

 - A maximum unit cost when manufactured at a given quantity

 - A maximum development time